mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u09ad_u09cd.haln has a counter-clockwise outer contour

-* u09ad_u09cd.haln has a counter-clockwise outer contour

-* u09ad_u09cd.haln has a counter-clockwise outer contour

 * u09ae (U+09AE) has a counter-clockwise outer contour

 * u09ae_alt has a counter-clockwise outer contour